220321-NET/P2-ConnectFour/README.md

 All needed Data will be persistent in a Database

 ## <b>Stretch Goals</b>

+The user should be able to share wins on social media platforms (screenshot final board and post to social)

 The user (admin) could add new colors and block players.